We all have overwhelming emotions from time to time…

-We mistakenly believe that “stress,” upsets and the accompanying feelings are a result of the things that happen in our lives.
+We mistakenly believe that stress, upsets and the accompanying feelings are a result of the things that happen “out there” in our lives.

 We think that if something, someone or some outside event changes in a certain way, we will feel better and won’t feel so–well–overwhelmed.

-The truth is that overwhelming emotions is all an inside job because two people can be in similar situations and deal with them entirely differently.
+The truth is that overwhelming emotions are all an inside job because two people can be in similar situations and deal with them entirely differently.